Sign-up ends in:

 When you swing back, weight transfers to the trail foot.
 When you swing through, weight transfers to the lead leg.
 The best way to feel this is to use the step drill.

 You can start this by setting up with your feet together.
-As you swing through the ball, you will feel as though you step on your lead foot.
-The weight shift will feel a little awkward at first, but once you get the process down, it will be more natural.
+As you swing through the ball, you will feel like you step on your lead foot.

 When you find the right drill to fix an issue in your golf swing, it’s like it clicks.
-You finally feel what it takes to get the proper motion.
+If you have made the correct adjustment to your ball position, and wrist action

 Towel Behind the Ball